-- 1-4 The City and special districts shall work toward the most efficient and economical method for providing their services within the UGB. - 1-7 The City will encourage compact development and the integration of land uses within the Urban Growth Boundary to reduce trips, vehicle miles traveled, and facilitate non-automobile travel. - 1-15 The City shall continue to use advisory committees in their planning process, members of which are selected by an open process, and who are widely representative of the community. - 1-16 The City will use other mechanisms, such as, but not limited to, meetings with neighborhood groups, planning commission hearings, design workshops, and public forums, to provide an opportunity for all the citizens of the area to participate in the planning process.
+- 1-4 The City and special Areas shall work toward the most efficient and economical method for providing their services within the UGB. - 1-7 The City will encourage compact development and the integration of land uses within the Urban Growth Boundary to reduce trips, vehicle miles traveled, and facilitate non-automobile travel. - 1-15 The City shall continue to use advisory committees in their planning process, members of which are selected by an open process, and who are widely representative of the community. - 1-16 The City will use other mechanisms, such as, but not limited to, meetings with neighborhood groups, planning commission hearings, design workshops, and public forums, to provide an opportunity for all the citizens of the Area to participate in the planning process.

-Finding: The Plan conforms to Chapter 1 Citizen Involvement as there has been extensive citizen involvement in the preparation of the Plan and all related BURA policies.
-The Plan and Project support compact development within the Urban Growth Boundary by supporting residential development in the High Density Residential (RH) zone, near residential and commercial uses.
-The identified Project supports infill development on currently undeveloped lots within a generally developed area.
+Finding: The Plan conforms to Chapter 1 Citizen Involvement as there have been multiple opportunities for public involvement in the preparation of the Plan and all related BURA policies.
+The Plan and Project support compact development within the Urban Growth Boundary by supporting residential development in the RM and RH zones, near existing and planned residential and planned commercial uses.
+The identified Project supports infill development on currently undeveloped lots within a generally undeveloped area.
+The Plan Area is within the Southeast Area, brought into the City's UGB in 2016.
+The Plan Area has not developed since that time, and was annexed into the Bend city limits in 2023.